 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Leach explains that the increasing costs of health care signaled that traditional reimbursements for medical services were going to come under pressure, creating the necessity to look for other revenue streams.
+In this chapter, Dr. Leach explains that the increasing costs of health care signaled that traditional reimbursements for medical services were going to come under pressure, creating the necessity to look for other revenue streams.
 The sister institutions created such a possibility as well as satisfying the institutions mission to eradicate cancer globally.

 Dr. Leach tells the story of starting his first day on the job in September of 1997, meeting with President Dr. John Mendelsohn and then immediately going cold into a meeting with Spanish representatives to talk about opening a cancer center from scratch in Madrid.
 Dr. Leach explains why the Madrid location was selected and describes some of the challenges met.
 He explains the main lesson learned: that MD Anderson is best suited to guiding institutions to create new cancer centers, rather than itself owning and operating new centers.